Published: November 24, 2025

 Being mindful of your dog's water needs—especially when feeding dry kibble—is one of the simplest ways to ensure they stay healthy, active, and happy for years to come.
 Keep that water bowl fresh and accessible, and you're supporting their body's natural water balance and overall wellness every single day.

+Feeding right is the best way to keep your dog healthy.
 Find the best food for your dog with Doggo Eats.

-Download on App Store
+Download the Doggo Eats app: Available on the App Store